 When a capture is in-progress, the Stop Capture button will be available and will stop the current capture.

 When a capture is in-progress, the Pause button will be available and will pause capture.
 This is useful if a cloud is passing over the object of interest.
 Pausing capture only stops frames from being saved to file – the image shown on screen will continue to update.

-The Snapshot button will capture the current image as seen in the display area to a PNG or FITS file.
+The Snapshot button will capture the current image as seen in the display area to a still image file, which can be in PNG, TIFF, JPG or FITS file.
 The location of the captured file appears in the Notification Bar below the Tool Bar, for example: